fullakingi/just-the-docs/docs/about.md

 3. Discuss better responses for haukāinga in the present and in the future.

-4. To uphold the traditional knowledge of our tūpuna and continue to place it in today’s world.
+4. To uphold the mana of our traditional knowledge, the mana of our tūpuna and place it thoughtfully in today’s world.

-5. To raise general awareness and foster debate.

 ## Contact